 Fermenting not only preserves food but also enhances the nutrient content.
 The action of the culture organisms makes the minerals in cultured foods more readily available to the body.
 During the fermenting process the bacteria also produce B vitamins and enzymes that are beneficial for digestion.

 Culturing or fermenting a food involves the chemical process of breaking a complicated substance down into simpler parts, usually with the help of bacteria, yeasts, or fungi.
 Fermented food is considered a live food and the culturing process continues during storage to enhance the food’s nutrient content.
 All cultured vegetables have a natural tart flavor as the sugars and carbohydrates have been broken down and used up in the process.
+The lactic acid also contributes to the tartness of fermented foods.
 Cultured vegetables are a great option for low-carbohydrate diets.

 Almost any vegetable can be fermented.
-Fermenting local, farm-fresh produce is a great way to provide good nutrition year round.
+Fermenting local, farm-fresh produce is a great way to provide good nutrition year-round.
 You can ferment just one vegetable or a mix of many different kinds.
-A tantalizing mixture is beets with carrots, ginger, garlic, leeks, onions, dulse (seaweed), and jalapenos.
+A tantalizing mixture is beets with carrots, ginger, garlic, leeks, onions, dulse (seaweed), and jalapeños.
 Kimchi recipes include cabbage, red chili peppers, garlic, ginger, and onion.
-Pickles can be spiced with dill and garlic; sauerkrauts with juniper berries, caraway seeds, and more!
+Pickles can be spiced with dill and garlic; sauerkrauts can include juniper berries, caraway seeds, and more!

 - Chopping board